-Foodborne Illness Attorneys
+Foodborne Illness Attorneys in Virginia

 Foodborne illness or food poisoning can impact anyone at any time.
 The Centers for Disease Control (CDC) estimate that each year, 48 million Americans become sick from a foodborne illness.
 Of those people, 128,000 are hospitalized and 3,000 die from their illness.
-While there are certain steps you can take to prevent foodborne illnesses in your own kitchen, your food could be contaminated at any point before it reaches your plate.
+While there are certain steps you can take to prevent foodborne illnesses in your own kitchen, your food could be contaminated at various points before it reaches your plate.

 Foodborne illness is most commonly caused by bacteria, viruses, and parasites, which can come into contact with your food at any stage of the production process.
 Oftentimes, exposure to these contaminants only causes mild discomfort or symptoms you may not recognize as foodborne illness.
 However, more extreme symptoms such as frequent vomiting, extreme pain or abdominal cramping, a high fever, and dehydration may lead to treatment by a doctor or even hospitalization.